survivechinaflu/survivechinafludotcom/index.md

 Most people will not prepare.
 If you prepare, you become a target for other people.
 Be prepared to do what needs to be done to protect your stuff.
 Generally speaking, guns beat other options.
 Armor helps too.

 Prepare to defend your stuff proportionally to its value.

+# Pets

+You probably want your fluffy companions to stay alive during and after this blows over, so be sure you set aside water, food, and any needed medical/other supplies for your pets, as well.
+Beyond companionship, which may be useful if you are socially isolated, our furry friends can be helpful to alert you to danger, scare off intruders, keep you warm, etc.